Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 - Unambiguous outputs base types for which there is only 1 unique item.
 This is intended for blocks where it is known what unique dropped.
 - Ambiguous outputs base types for which there is more than 1 unique item, using the highest price of possible unique drops on each base.
 This is intended for blocks where it is unknown what unique dropped (FS assumes potentilly expensive one).
 - Unambiguous and Ambiguous never overlap in output.
-- FS removes undroppable uniques (eg Harbinger and vendor-only uniques) from market information before outputting base types.
+- FS removes undroppable uniques (e.g. Harbinger and vendor-only uniques) from market information before outputting base types.
 This results in less ambiguities and removes items which you would not care for anyway when writing the filter.
 Corruption-only uniques are not removed because 1) poe.watch and poe.ninja differ in their reports or searches 2) maps with Corrupting Tempest and some sextant mods can drop corrupted items.
 - It is recommended that you never hide any uniques.
 Names in `unambiguous` autogenerations are there only because used API reported 1 unique for specific base type.
 There is still a possibility that another unique item exists on the same base, which can drop but is not reported on any trade API.

 Some autogenerations place additional requirements: